• Skip to main content

 • 1 teaspoon vanilla extract

-• ¼ teaspoon salt
+• ¼ teaspoon sea salt

 Instructions

-• In the work bowl of a food processor, pulse the flour, sugar, and salt a few times to combine.
+• In the work bowl of a food processor, pulse the flour, white sugar, and salt a few times to combine.

 • Fill the crust with the peach filling.
+Repeat previous step to roll out the top crust.

 Nutrition

-Serving: 1slice of pie | Calories: 442kcal | Carbohydrates: 57g | Protein: 6g | Fat: 22g | Saturated Fat: 13g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 102mg | Sodium: 304mg | Potassium: 206mg | Fiber: 3g | Sugar: 24g | Vitamin A: 993IU | Vitamin C: 4mg | Calcium: 47mg | Iron: 2mg
+Serving: 1slice (⅛th of pie) | Calories: 442kcal | Carbohydrates: 57g | Protein: 6g | Fat: 22g | Saturated Fat: 13g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 102mg | Sodium: 304mg | Potassium: 206mg | Fiber: 3g | Sugar: 24g | Vitamin A: 993IU | Vitamin C: 4mg | Calcium: 47mg | Iron: 2mg

-« Poppy Seed Lemon Cake
+Best Lemon Poppy Seed Cake »

 Reader Interactions